 What to Do in Chile For Tourists - Cerro San Cristobal Hill Was Named St. Christopher

-Cerro San Cristobal hill is the most famous among Santiago attractions which is located in the north of Santiago offering a beautiful view of the city.
+Cerro San Cristobal hill is the most famous among Santiago attractions which is located in the north of Santiago, offering a beautiful view of the city.
 The Spanish conquerors named it St. Christopher.
-At the top of the hill you can find the statue of Virgin Mary as well as an observatory.
-Pope John Paul II lived in a small altar in this sanctuary.
+At the top of the hill, you can find the statue of the Virgin Mary as well as an observatory.
+Pope John Paul II lived on a small altar in this sanctuary.
 Also, there’s a theatrical amphitheater here.
-Cerro San Cristobal containss the largest park in Santiago, Chile’s National Zoo, Japanese Garden and two large pools.
+Cerro San Cristobal contains the largest park in Santiago, Chile’s National Zoo, Japanese Garden, and two large pools.